AxeWP/wp-graphql-headless-login/docs/filters.md

 ### `graphql_login_user_types`

-Filters the GraphQL 'user' types which should have 'AuthenticationData' added to them.
+Filters the GraphQL `User` types which should have the `auth: AuthenticationData` field added to them.

 ```php
 apply_filters( 'graphql_login_user_types', $type_names);